e1isa6eth/PhishSwift-AI-Agent/README.md

 PhishSwift
+PS!
+I got locked out of my hackathon account, so it may still say creative apps as its category.
+Whivh is also why I couldnt upload the video.

 I got tired of running the same manual phishing-response checklist every time an account got compromised — jumping between Entra, Exchange, and Defender for every single incident.
 So I built this to do it for me.
 You give it a user's email, it runs the whole forensic investigation, and it cleans up the account in one go.